rgehrsitz/rex/docs/M7_DURABLE_PROCESSING.md

 - `rex_dead_letters_total`: poison events removed from the ordered path
 - `rex_event_failures_total` and `rex_event_processing_duration_seconds`

+The worker samples consumer-group statistics at the Redis health-check interval (one query per second by default), rather than once per event.

 ## Recovery checks

 After an unclean stop, restart with the same artifact, stream, group, and